 The processes used for the staff recruitment are specific and transparent.
 The PSP is supported by an adequate number of academics.
 Specific mechanisms for the evaluation of staff members by students are used on a systematic basis.
-There is remarkable participation in external research programmes.
-The main area for improvement refers to the need for an increase in research output in internationally recognised journals.
+Based on our findings, areas for improvement include greater links between teaching and research, an increase in research performance, especially in internationally recognised journals, and more professional development opportunities.

-Principle 5: Teaching staff of postgr study programmes aduate
+Principle 5: Teaching staff of postgraduate

+study programmes

 Fully compliant Х

 Substantially compliant

 Partially compliant

 Non-compliant

-- The EEAP believes that there is a need to increase the performance of academic staff in scientific research. - Moreover, the Programme and the Department should consider ways to increase the faculty's international scientific collaborations and mobility.
+- The EEAP recommends greater links between teaching and research, and more professional development opportunities. - The EEAP believes that there is a need to increase the performance of the teaching staff in scientific research, especially in internationally recognised journals.
+Moreover, the Programme and the Department should consider ways to increase the faculty's international scientific collaborations and mobility.

-PRINICPLE 6: LEARNING RESOURCES AND STUDENT SUPPORT
+PRINCIPLE 6: LEARNING RESOURCES AND STUDENT SUPPORT